Former US Cardinal Theodore McCarrick Found Guilty Of Sexual Abuse, Dismissed From Priesthood

 — Catholic News Service (@CatholicNewsSvc) February 16, 2019

-Last year, a former altar boy came forward with claims that McCarrick abused him on two occasions in 1971 and 1971.
-His story triggered a flood of subsequent allegations, The Cruxreports.
-James Grein, who once knew McCarrick as a friend of his parents and his “Uncle Ted” has also accused the former Cardinal of abuse that began when Grein was just 11 years old.
+Last year, a former altar boy came forward with claims that McCarrick abused him on two occasions between 1971 and 1972.
+His story triggered a flood of subsequent allegations, the Crux reports.
+James Grein, whose parents were a close friend of McCarrick’s, has also accused the former Cardinal of abuse.
+Grein alleges that his abuse by McCarrick began when he was just 11 years old.

-According to The Crux, McCarrick has also been accused of sexual misconduct against adults as well.

-McCarrick’s former archdiocese in Washington has issued a statement expressing hope that the verdict against him will help his victims to heal.
+According to The Crux, Theodore McCarrick has also been accused of sexual misconduct against adults as well.
+His former archdiocese in Washington has issued a statement, expressing hope that the verdict against him will help his victims to heal.

 “Our hope and prayer is that this decision serves to help the healing process for survivors of abuse, as well as those who have experienced disappointment or disillusionment because of what former Archbishop McCarrick has done,” the statement read.